+What is ALL?

 ● Kids in Clubhouse/Hepzibah will be picked up by staff in those programs

-Always Learning at Longfellow (ALL) is a fee-based, after-school enrichment program that offers affordable, educational classes to all Longfellow students.
-Each class begins 5 minutes after school dismissal (to allow for transitions) and runs for 1 hour.
+- Afterschool Learning at Longfellow (ALL) is a fee-based, after-school enrichment program that offers affordable, educational classes to all Longfellow students.

 + How does it work?